-The bill amends existing tax laws to allow counties with populations of at least 900,000 but not exceeding 1,500,000 to exempt the value of accessory dwelling units (ADUs) from taxation, provided certain conditions are met.
-These conditions include that the improvement must represent 30% or less of the original structure's value, the unit must be rented to low-income households, and the taxpayer must submit an affidavit verifying the tenant's income.
-Additionally, the bill requires that the exemption be applied for annually and includes provisions for counties to establish policies to assist tenants when the exemption expires.
+The bill amends existing tax laws to allow counties with populations of at least 900,000 but not more than 1,500,000, in addition to those with populations of 1,500,000 or more, to exempt the value of accessory dwelling units (ADUs) from taxation.
+This exemption is contingent upon several conditions, including that the ADU must represent 30% or less of the original structure's value, be rented to low-income households, and the taxpayer must provide documentation verifying the tenant's income.
+The bill also requires that the exemption be applied for annually and includes provisions for counties to establish policies to assist tenants when the exemption expires.

 Statutes affected: Original Bill: 84.36.400